Agent Carter season 2: Marketing

 Footage from the first episode was screened at New York Comic Con in October 2015, while the first trailer for the season was released in November.
 Alice Walker of Screen Rant felt that the promo "highlight[ed] the best parts of the show", calling it "[f]ast paced and slick" and Atwell "still incredibly charming".
 She further noted that "There is a long way to go before we see if they can build on the momentum from the previous season, but so far it looks like a fun adventure."
 Conversely, Kaitlin Thomas at TV.com called the promo "weird", asking, "Why is ABC marketing Agent Carter like it's one of the network's casually daft melodramas instead of a well-written drama[?]...From a tonal and thematic standpoint, the series depicted in that trailer feels like the polar opposite of what it actually is....cutting together a bunch of scenes of Peggy punching people or holding a gun does not make her a badass when its framed in this way, and frankly, it's no wonder people aren't tuning in if that's the type of show they think this is."
 In March 2016, Maureen Ryan, writing for Variety, described the season's promotion as "lackluster", and blamed "the botched rollout of Season 2" for the season's ultimately poor viewership.

 Release

 Broadcast

 Season two of Agent Carter premiered on January 19, 2016, on ABC with a two-hour premiere, during the midseason break of the third season of Agents of S.H.I.E.L.D.
 It was originally scheduled to premiere on January 5, 2016, but was delayed due to an "earlier than usual" 2016 State of the Union Address.
 The season aired until March 1, 2016.

-Home media
+Streaming

 On November 29, 2017, Hulu acquired the exclusive streaming rights to the series, and the season was made available on Disney+ at launch, on November 12, 2019.